 A Polymorphic Clone created by Jérémie to replace William throughout season 4 while the latter is controled by XANA, so that nobody at Kadic gets suspicious from his prolonged absence.
 The clone is close enough from the original to fool most people, although his programmation isn't quite perfect, making him a Literal-MindedDitz — and a big source of humor.
 Milly and Tamiya discovers something is amiss in episode "A Lack of Goodwill", and William's Parents quickly find out he's an imposter (in episode "Down to Earth"), just before William's return.

 Loophole Abuse: Used in one episode, where Jim finds out about Kiwi.
-When pointed out that pets are forbidden inside school, Odd notices that they are in the bus at this point, meaning they are technically not at school.
+When pointed out that pets are forbidden inside school, Odd notices that they are in the bus at this point, meaning they are technically outside school.

 Open Secret: Pretty much every student at the school knows that Odd is keeping him in his room in defiance of the rules; Sissy even threatened to tell on him in one episode, but apparently changed her mind later.